Will Scholfield, Engineer

 In this guide, we’ll focus on the system boiler.
 What is a system boiler and how do they work?
 How do they compare to the other different boiler types?

-This type of boiler works similarly to a regular conventional boiler.
+This type of boiler works similarly to a regular standard boiler.
 It heats your central heating system by producing hot water for a storage cylinder.
-However, unlike conventional boilers, the water supply is taken directly from the water mains.
+However, unlike standard boilers, the water supply is taken directly from the water mains.

 How does a system boiler work?
 Cold water from the mains enters the boiler first.
 The heat exchanger will heat up the water and as it heats up, the water is then transferred into the hot water cylinder.
 Here is where it will stay until it is required.
 Because there is a larger amount of hot water available, multiple taps or showers can be used at once - a steady supply of hot water is readily available.

-A system boiler has a separate hot water storage cylinder so, naturally, it can sometimes be difficult to tell the difference between this type of boiler and a regular conventional boiler.
+A system boiler has a separate hot water storage cylinder so, naturally, it can sometimes be difficult to tell the difference between this type of boiler and a regular standard boiler.
 Although, it’s important to remember that a system boiler only requires a boiler and a cylinder.
-Your regular conventional boiler needs header tanks in a loft space to provide hot water to the cylinder and to keep the water in radiators to a sufficient level.
+Your regular standard boiler needs header tanks in a loft space to provide hot water to the cylinder and to keep the water in radiators to a sufficient level.